The Main Event (1979 film): Production

+Renee Missell wanted to do a film about a woman who "owned" a boxer.
+Missell and partner Howard Rosenman set up a deal at MGM under Daniel Melnick and hired Gail Parent and Andrew Smith to write a script.
+Initially the proposed stars were Nick Nolte and Susan Blakely from Rich Man, Poor Man.
+Melnick was replaced as head of production by Richard Shepherd who had the script rewritten by Bob Kaufman as a vehicle for Diana Ross and Burt Reynolds.

-The film was originally offered to Ryan O'Neal when Goldie Hawn was going to star.
-Then the producers proposed Diana Ross to appear in the lead, but O'Neal refused.
-It was later learned that O'Neal and Ross had been in a brief relationship and had broken up acrimoniously.
+The film was offered to Ryan O'Neal when Goldie Hawn was going to star.
+The producers then proposed Diana Ross to appear in the lead, but O'Neal refused.
+It later was learned that O'Neal and Ross had been in a brief relationship and had an acrimonious split.

+Eventually the film was offered to Barbra Streisand.
+More writers worked on it, including the team of Charles Shyer and Alan Mandal, and original writer Gail Patrick.
+The project went from MGM to First Artists.

+Other titles for the film were Knockout and The Woman and the Boxer.

+Filming started in October 1978 with a budget of $7 million.

 Reception

 Box office

-The Main Event was a box office success.
+The Main Event was a box-office success.
 It opened with $6.6 million grossed from 853 theaters in three days.
-It went on to gross $42.8 million, against a budget of $8 million.
+It grossed a total of $42.8 million against a budget of $8 million.
 It was the 16th highest-grossing film of 1979.